paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-006-cybersecurity.md

 ### Statutory Notes

 #### Codification
-Section was enacted as part of the Quantum Computing Cybersecurity Preparedness Act, and not as part of the Homeland Security Act of 2002 which comprises this chapter.
+Section was enacted as part of the Quantum Computing Cybersecurity Preparedness Act, and not as part of the Cybersecurity Act of 2015 which comprises this chapter.

+#### Change of Name
+Committee on Oversight and Reform of House of Representatives changed to Committee on Oversight and Accountability of House of Representatives by House Resolution No. 5, One Hundred Eighteenth Congress, Jan.
+9, 2023.

 #### Findings; Sense of Congress
 Pub.
 L. 117–260, § 2, Dec.
 21, 2022, 136 Stat.
 2389, provided that: “(a) Findings.—Congress finds the following:“(1) Cryptography is essential for the national security of the United States and the functioning of the economy of the United States. “(2) The most widespread encryption protocols today rely on computational limits of classical computers to provide cybersecurity. “(3) Quantum computers might one day have the ability to push computational boundaries, allowing us to solve problems that have been intractable thus far, such as integer factorization, which is important for encryption. “(4) The rapid progress of quantum computing suggests the potential for adversaries of the United States to steal sensitive encrypted data today using classical computers, and wait until sufficiently powerful quantum systems are available to decrypt it. “(b) Sense of Congress.—It is the sense of Congress that—“(1) a strategy for the migration of information technology of the Federal Government to post-quantum cryptography is needed; and “(2) the governmentwide and industrywide approach to post-quantum cryptography should prioritize developing applications, hardware intellectual property, and software that can be easily updated to support cryptographic agility.”